How to Deal with the Grief of the Loss of a Pet After 60

 Pet grief in your 60s can easily trigger a feeling of unresolved grief from when you were younger.
 I often hear this from my clients when seeking pet grief support.
 They tell me that their current loss reminds them of the pet loss grief they experienced when a young adult.

 I am here to tell you to let this happen.
 Let yourself feel what you are going through.
-Let those feelings rage.
+Don’t hide your feelings, let them rage.
 Let your tears flow.
 It’s healthy and necessary.

 The thing about grief is that it can also become abnormal as well.
 Keep in mind if you can no longer function with your life, feel suicidal, or if any of the normal grief feelings become extreme, this is considered unhealthy grief.